 Preparing To Apply To Professional School

 Medical, dental, veterinary, etc. programs are very competitive.
 For example, only 49.9% of applicants to Texas medical schools with a GPA of 3.76 or better actually entered a Texas medical school in 2016.
-Applicants with lower GPAs were accepted at even lower rates.
+Applicants with lower GPAs matriculated at even lower rates.
 (Other professional programs have similar statistics.)

-How can one buld a strong professional school application?
+How can one build a strong professional school application?
 There is no magic formula for securing entry into professional school.
 Conversations with admissions staff indicate that these are the qualifications and experiences that are viewed positively: